RashidAwan11/ShoesSpy---github/content/knowledge-base/converse-shoe-size-compared-to-nike-easy-guide.md

 ## **Nike Vs Converse - The Differences:**

 Nike and Converse are two very different brands, both in terms of their history and their style.
 Nike is a much larger company than Converse it’s a multi-billion dollar corporation, while Converse is owned by Nike.
-Nike also has a much wider range of products, including clothing and equipment for a variety of sports.
+Nike also has a much wider range of products, including clothing and <a href="https://en.wikipedia.org/wiki/Equipment" target="_blank" rel="nofollow" rel="noopener">equipments</a> for a variety of sports.
 Converse, on the other hand, focuses mainly on sneakers.

 ## **Converse Shoe Size Compared To Nike Which One Is Better?**